allurewebsolutions/docker-starter/README.md

 1. Setup docker-compose.yml and docker-sync.yml
 1. Place the database export into `init/db`
 1. Run the Install WordPress or Start Mac scripts (see "Helper Scripts" section below)
+1. When the script asks you whether the database is already installed, say yes
 1. Copy plugins/themes/media in `www/wp-content`

 ## Features